 By October 9, the board of directors released a response to the open letter, including their plans for utilizing services from An Olive Branch to hear concerns of past and current students.
 The response also limited Ray’s scope of power over Dharma Ocean.

 On October 15, Ray violated his agreements with the board and released this video.
 Dharma Ocean Board Chair Michael Reeds immediately resigned.

-Within days, the final voting board member urged Ray to accept counsel from the board and An Olive Branch and reconsider a request to amend DO’s governance structure, which Ray had originally agreed to but later retracted.
+Within days, the final voting board member urged Ray to accept counsel from the board and An Olive Branch and reconsider a request to amend DO’s governance structure, giving up his highly unusual veto power over the board of directors.
 Ray fired the final voting board member.

 Ray appointed a new board, of which he himself is a member, and has not implemented any of the former board’s recommendations.
 Thereby, ceasing any further investigation into abuse at Dharma Ocean.

 Senior students voiced concerns over Ray’s behavior, the video, and shared their own abuse experiences in a private forum called The Practitioner’s Circle.
 (The Circle, a forum designed by Ray after he shut down the Vajrasangha Facebook Group, was open only to Dharma Ocean members who had taken a ceremonial vow to abstain from criticizing Ray or Dharma Ocean.)
 Ray then ordered the Dharma Ocean staff to delete the Practitioner’s Circle forum.

 Amidst the supposed dissolution of Dharma Ocean and closure of the organization, Ray published a series of dissertations via email to the Dharma Ocean Vajrasangha.
 These emails clearly demonstrate the abusive behavior that will be outlined on this website.
 You can see two of them on the Dharma Ocean website.
 Should Dharma Ocean delete the letters from their website, one of them is available here.

 In March 2020, the Dharma Ocean staff completed their jobs.